All Articles | HomePage

 It's part of what the diagram below indicates:

 Once you pass that Threshold, it becomes virtually impossible to lift yourself back up to capability, and you're unlikely to be able to put in the preemptive creation & setup of the kind of body-foundation that you desperately need in the later years to ward off those scary diseases of Sarcopenia, Dynapenia and their running-mate, Osteopenia.
+We'll leave the discussion about Dementia for another day.

-While I mainly talk about biohacking as a physical activity (in my case, it's weight training and supportive nutrition), to get to where I am at, you need to make more than a few big changes, in order to overcome the hurdles that lie between you and where you need to be.
+While I mainly talk about biohacking as a physical activity (in my case, it's weight training and supportive nutrition), to get to where I am at, you need to make more than a few big changes, in order to overcome the hurdles that lie between where you currently are and where you need to be.

 It takes a "village" of care to biohack this child (you) into an energized, capable, independent, and indeed, magnificent older human being.